tessacannon48/Dissertation/README.md

 ```bash
 jupyter notebook data_collocation.ipynb
 ```
-   - This notebook identifies all Sentinel-2 Level-2A products that overlap LiDAR coverage area, filters for usable (cloud-free) imagery, and prepares them for training.
+   - This notebook identifies all Sentinel-2 Level-2A products that cover the LiDAR collection area, filters for usable (cloud-free) imagery, and prepares them for training.

 2. In cell 3, set:
    - Your Copernicus Data Space (CDSE) username and password
    - The LiDAR `.tif` directory path (e.g., `raw_data/pondinlet_lidar`)
    - The date range for Sentinel-2 products to query (+/- 4 days of the LiDAR collection date)

-3. Execute cells 3-7 to:
+3. Execute cells 3-5 to:
-   - Cell 3: Query CDSE to find Sentinel-2 products that are geolocated with the LiDAR area
+   - Cell 3: Query CDSE to find Sentinel-2 products that overlap with the LiDAR area.
-   - Cell 4: Visualize the results
-   - Cell 5: Ensure products have 100% coverage the LiDAR area
+   - Cell 4: Filter the CDSE search results to products that cover 100% of the LiDAR area.
-   - Cell 6: Download the Sentinel-2 products
+   - Cell 5: Visualize tiles of all of the remaining Sentinel-2 products (single band visualization to reduce processing).

+4. In cell 6, set:
+   - The directory where you would lke the products to be downloaded to (e.g., `./raw_data/pondinlet_sentinel_downloads`)
+   - After visually inspecting the figures from Cell 5, enter a list of the best products (identified by the integer label in the subtitle of each image) from best to worst visibility in the `selected_product_indices` list (e.g., [8,16,22,21,23,6])

+5. Execute cells 6-7 to:
-   - Cell 7: Visualize the Sentinel-2 products for manual inspection
+   - Cell 6: Download the selected Sentinel-2 products to the specified directory.
+   - Cell 7: Unzip the zip files (numbered by the custom order you identified in cell 6).

 ### Patching